-For a copy of the unabridged Instruction Sheet containing the following, contact Customer Services on 0191 519 0111 Surgery for insertion of Implantable Tubes
+For a copy of the unabridged Instruction Sheet ALT I004 containing the following, contact Customer Services on 0191 519 0111

-- Surgery for insertion of implantable it
+- Surgery for insertion of Implantable Tubes

-Operative Care
+- Operative Care

-- Post-Operative Care of CDCR
+- \triangleright Post-Operative Care of CDCR

 Due to the fragile nature of the glass tubes it is recommended that each device is inspected for signs of physical damage (scratches, cracks, devitrification, chips etc) under a microscope before use, especially if they have been held in stock for prolonged periods of time.
-Accidental damage may occur in handling, processing or storage.
+Accidental damage may occur in handling, processing, or storage.
 Any device showing signs of damage must not be used but disposed of following hospital approved procedures for "Sharps."

-The non-sterile devices should be washed and sterilized before use following hospital approved procedures for these devices or by following the steps outlined below.
 Dispose of used or failed devices by following hospital approved procedures for contaminated sharps.
 Only to be used by suitably trained and qualified healthcare professionals.